Contact Us

 Toby’s role involves running community-led river engagement and monitoring events across the Tidal Thames.
 Before he came to Thames21, Toby worked with environmental charity The Conservation Volunteers, supporting, and managing volunteers on community and conservation events in Croydon.
 He has also previously worked as a mental health support worker and an English teacher in South Korea.
 In his spare time, he enjoys cycle touring, wild camping and playing ‘ultimate frisbee’.

-Prior to joining Thames21, Matthew worked in the homeless sector reconnecting rough sleepers with resettlement and network support strategies.
-By recognising the strength of collective action that empowers citizens in their local area .
-In his role, Matthew will be listening to marginalised communities and learning how to increase local access and engagement with the river.
+Prior to joining Thames21, Matthew worked in the homeless sector reconnecting rough sleepers with resettlement, recovery and network support strategies.
+By recognising the strength of collective action that empowers individuals, Matt is keen to bring such engagement strategies to Thames21.
+In his role, he will be listening to marginalised communities and learning how to increase local access and engagement with the river.
 Matthew enjoys the outdoors, competitive running, reading and going to watch football.

 River Restoration Manager